When should I be screened for breast cancer?

 - dense breast tissue

 Talk to your healthcare provider about your risk.
-If you are at higher than average risk, you may need a personal plan for testing.
+If you are at higher than average risk, you may need a personal plan for screening.
 This may include:

 - mammography at a younger age